Kung Fu Class:

 For the first time in quite a while we actually had a nice and warm sunny day.
-Of course, throughout the day there were the intermittent rain clouds covering our lovely city of Atlanta, but by class time, it was pleasant enough.

 Although we’re still working on getting everyone to class on time, we were able to go through all of the components of a good Kung Fu class.